HITECHCRIME/HC_SG09_Ignorant/README.md

 I assumed a role for you - fuck - what I felt inside it crushed my soul - now I know, damn - knew it all along basically the fault is mine, I ain't doing what I'm told yeah

+[HOOK]
+I ain't shouting for the dough -
+Wanna throw and catch my flow
+All this hiss it ain't in my show
+People push me when I'm low
+Don't you get it, no forgetting (8)
+I am honest, cruising reckless (8)
+Hive of hornets, truth is worthless (8)
+(as a menace) truth is worthless

 [CHORUS]
 Out of their way, out of their way